abusalimov/SublimeCImproved/README.md

 What is improved?
 ---
+Most of C Improved features tend to facilitate everyday C development experience.
+This varies from enabling highlighting of operators to more complex enhancements listed below.

 ### Preprocessor issues
-C preprocessor directives are relatively simple to parse (to some extent, even with regular expressions).
-And related issues were the first to be addressed.
+C preprocessor directives are relatively simple to parse (even with regular expressions, to some extent).
+And so related issues were addressed first of all.

-#### Scope
+#### Scopes for preprocessor directives
 All preprocessor directives provide a proper *scope* now (`meta.preprocessor`), which means that you can select a whole macro with <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>space</kbd> or <kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>space</kbd>.
 It also allows, for instance, the whole macro body to be styled differently (it is up to a color scheme used though).

 #### Macro parameters
-Highlighting of macro parameters (including variable arguments) is added also with handling of some related syntax errors.
+Proper highlighting of macro parameters (including variadic arguments) with handling of some related syntax errors.

 Standard C | C Improved
 ---------- | ----------